 Fourth Generation Vintner

-John Concannon is the Fourth Generation Vintner and Managing Director of Concannon Vineyard Estate.
+John Concannon is the Fourth Generation Vintner and Brand Ambassador at the Concannon Vineyard Estate.
 Always with an eye on the future, John believes that continuing his family’s legacy of innovation is key to long-term success and definitive of who Concannon is as a family and winery.
 As a strong advocate of environmental stewardship, John is especially proud that Concannon was one of the first seventeen wineries in California to become Certified Sustainable under the California Sustainable Winegrowing Alliance.
 Also under his watch, Concannon completed a ten-year, revitalization project which includes a new, high-end, solar-powered, production facility and state-of-the-art, small lot winery along with the restoration of the original, historic winery and barrel room.
 As a strong advocate of viticultural research and education, John was honored to present, “The Concannon Cabernet Clones 7, 8, 11” as a keynote speaker at the 2014 International Cabernet Symposium.
 And, from John’s close work with The Smithsonian, three extremely rare, Concannon Prohibition-dated bottles are now at home in the National Museum of American History, Smithsonian collection.
 These same bottles can now also be viewed along with vintage 19th and 20th century, Concannon and California wine pioneer photos in the Concannon History Gallery that John recently dedicated to his father, Jim, at the family’s 1883 winery.

 James Foster’s winemaking career did not happen by chance.
 As a child, he was raised on the family farm, the historic Roseland Plantation in Eufaula, Alabama, where they farmed peanuts, hay and cotton.
 Although James grew up in Alabama, his father worked in the California wine industry, and James began to follow in his footsteps.
 He spent many summers as a “cellar rat” in various wineries and received a full vineyard-to-bottle view of winemaking.
 In time, his interest for cultivating the land grew into a passion for the vine.